Working with Indigenous communities

 This is the first time a privately held energy company has signed such a memorandum in BC.
 The memorandum continues to inform how we operate and continues to help strengthen our relationships with Indigenous communities.

 We want Indigenous businesses and communities to benefit from economic and employment opportunities that FortisBC provides.
-We are proud to be non-Indigenous members of the Canadian Council for Aboriginal Business and support its mission to advance sustainable relationships between Indigenous Peoples and businesses in Canada.
+We are proud to be non-Indigenous members of the Canadian Council for Aboriginal Business (CCAB) and support its mission to advance sustainable relationships between Indigenous Peoples and businesses in Canada.

 Supporting community safety